 - It affects the balance of neurotransmitter production which causes anxiety and depression

-- It affects the body’s ability to properly digest food and can lead to leaky gut syndrome
+- It affects the body’s ability to properly digest food and can lead to leaky gut syndrome, food allergies, and gut dysbiosis.

-- The body may begin attacking itself and healthy foods which leads to autoimmune diseases and food allergies
+- The body may begin attacking itself and erroneously reacting to healthy foods which can lead to autoimmune diseases.

 Symptoms of a Stressful Life